AmineFrioua/aminefrioua.github.io/_posts/2023-05-01-let-the-hunt-begins.md

 ---
 layout: post
-title: displaying beatiful tables with Bootstrap Tables
+title: Job Hunting in japan
 date: 2023-03-20 14:37:00-0400
-description: an example of how to use Bootstrap Tables
+description: May the odds be in your favor
-categories: sample-posts
+categories: life
 giscus_comments: true
 related_posts: true
 datatable: true